Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 This gives me enough for a High Concept: _You can bring me down, but you can't the people down!_

+We now need a Trouble.
+It's probably going to be related both to my being a Wunderkind and to that betrayal.

 This will become your High Concept.
 Examples of High Concepts:

 * How did your character end up in a Continuum Indirection?
 Was your character a Bureaucrat who deserted, or did you join the Crew later?
 If your character was a Bureaucrat, in which branch?
 * If your character deserted, why?
 If they joined a Crew, why?